-10 Accelerated 1-Year Master's Programs Online in 2025
+Best 1-Year Master's Programs Online 2026

 You can complete a master's degree entirely online in one year or less in fields such as business administration, education, cyber security, and leadership.

-What To Expect From an Accelerated Master's Program
+What Is an Accelerated Master's Program?

 There are two routes to completing a master's degree in one year: one for students who already earned a bachelor's degree and one for students currently enrolled in a bachelor's program.
 Both can also reduce their degree completion time by transferring previous coursework into the master's curriculum.